emvolz-phylodynamics/phydynR/README.md

 #phydynR: Coalescent simulation and likelihood for phylodynamic inference
+*This project is meant to replace the Rforge rcolgem project, but is in alpha stage.
+The rcolgem package is currently more stable and reliable.*

 ## Exponential growth example
 Let's model a population which is growing exponentially with fixed per-capita birth rate `beta` and death rate `gamma`.